ucsb-cs156/f25/_lectures/week04b.md

 ## Kanban board Video

-Here’s a short video (5 minutes, 42 seconds) that goes along with team01; I recommend you watch it sometime over the next couple of days.
+Here’s a short video (5 minutes, 42 seconds) that goes along with team01; we recommend you watch it sometime over the next couple of days.
 It has something easy you can do to help organize your work for team01.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Shi0kzx-3K4?si=nIRab8q2uB-fW7hr" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-I suggest you try to complete at least one issue per day starting today; it will be much easier to finish the project by the deadlilne if you do that!
+We suggest you try to complete at least one issue per day starting today; it will be much easier to finish the project by the deadlilne if you do that!

 ## More on Code Reviews